 Engage in playful activities, watch something funny on Youtube, visualize an ideal vacation where you are enjoying the gentle summer breeze at a beach in the middle of nowhere, away from the stress, and perhaps all that positivity will translate to a brand new idea.

 Exercise improves creativity whether we’re in a good mood or not.
-The exact reasons are not certain, but here is a theory by Naturally Savvy which may help us understand it.
-Physical exercise, be it running, swimming or any sports, requires us to focus on the activity itself.
-We don’t have the capacity to think about anything else at hand, whether is it our project, daily chores or some personal issues.
+The exact reasons are not certain, but here is a theory by Naturally Savvy that may help us understand it.
+Physical exercise, be it running, swimming, or any sports, requires us to focus on the activity itself.
+We don’t have the capacity to think about anything else at hand, whether it is our project, daily chores, or some personal issues.

 Alcohol and physical exercises have more similarities than one might assume.
 Like exercise, alcohol also makes us forget the current worries and concerns that we have, albeit leaving us a little drunk.
 Mild intoxication makes us a little more creative as it allows us to adopt a more "divergent style of thinking" – although we’d suffer when it comes to memory and solving analytical problems.